-Cyber space can be a dangerous place in more ways than one.
-Start the conversation early with your children and educate them on the right and wrong way to use technology.
+Cyberspace can be a dangerous place in more ways than one.
+Start the conversation early with your children and educate them on the right and wrong ways to use technology.
 They should know how to spot trouble, how to react to strangers, when to report bullying and how not to be a bully.
-As a parent, check in with your child often and ask questions so that you can spot the signs early and address accordingly.
+As a parent, check-in with your child often and ask questions so that you can spot the signs early and address them accordingly.

 Sleep & Exercise